Lonnie Donegan: Skiffle

 His next single for Decca, "Diggin' My Potatoes", was recorded at a concert at the Royal Festival Hall on 30 October 1954.
-Decca dropped Donegan thereafter, but within a month he was at the Abbey Road Studios in London recording for EMI's Columbia label.
+Decca dropped Donegan thereafter, but within a month, he was at the Abbey Road Studios in London recording for EMI's Columbia label.
 He had left the Barber band, and by spring 1955, signed a recording contract with Pye.
-His next single "Lost John" reached No. 2 in the UK Singles Chart.
+His next single, "Lost John", reached number two in the UK Singles Chart.

 He appeared on television in the United States on the Perry Como Show and the Paul Winchell Show.
-Returning to the UK, he recorded his debut album, Lonnie Donegan Showcase, in summer 1956, with songs by Lead Belly and Leroy Carr, plus "I'm a Ramblin' Man" and "Wabash Cannonball".
+Returning to the UK, he recorded his debut album, Lonnie Donegan Showcase, in summer 1956, with songs by Lead Belly and Leroy Carr, plus "Ramblin' Man" and "Wabash Cannonball".
 The LP sold hundreds of thousands.
-The skiffle style encouraged amateurs and one of many groups that followed was the Quarrymen, formed in March 1957 by John Lennon.
+The skiffle style encouraged amateurs, and one of many groups that followed was the Quarrymen, formed in March 1957 by John Lennon.
 Donegan's "Gamblin' Man"/"Puttin' On the Style" single was number one in the UK in July 1957, when Lennon first met Paul McCartney.
+His skiffle rendition of Hank Snow's country song "Nobody's Child" was also the inspiration for Tony Sheridan's blues version, which he recorded with the Beatles as his backing band.

 Donegan went on to successes such as "Cumberland Gap" and "Does Your Chewing Gum Lose Its Flavour (On the Bedpost Overnight?)", his biggest hit in the US, on Dot.
-He turned to music hall style with "My Old Man's a Dustman" which was not well received by skiffle fans and unsuccessful in America on Atlantic in 1960, but it reached number one in the UK.
-Donegan's group had a flexible line-up, but was generally Denny Wright or Les Bennetts (of Les Hobeaux and Days of Skiffle, led by singer Dave George), playing lead guitar and singing harmony, Micky Ashman or Pete Huggett—later Steve Jones—on upright bass, Nick Nichols—later Pete Appleby, Mark Goodwin, and Ken Rodway (now a Christian author and minister) on drums or percussion, and Donegan playing acoustic guitar or banjo and singing the lead.
+He turned to music hall style with "My Old Man's a Dustman", which was not well received by skiffle fans and unsuccessful in America on Atlantic in 1960, but it reached number one in the UK.
+Donegan's group had a flexible line-up, but was generally Denny Wright or Les Bennetts, playing lead guitar and singing harmony, Micky Ashman or Pete Huggett—later Steve Jones—on upright bass, Nick Nichols—later Pete Appleby, Mark Goodwin, and Donegan playing acoustic guitar or banjo and singing the lead.

-His last hit single on the UK chart was his cover version of "Pick a Bale of Cotton."
-Ironically, or perhaps appropriately, his fall from the chart coincided with the rise of The Beatles and the other beat music performers whom he inspired.
+His last hit single on the UK chart was his cover version of "Pick a Bale of Cotton".
+His fall from the chart coincided with the rise of the Beatles and the other beat music performers whom he inspired.